preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 To edit or remove a link:

-1. select some of the clickable text for the link.
+1. Select some of the clickable text for the link.
 2. Use the icons in the floating toolbar.

 Add link to an Enterprise term